dshreejal/Internship-Amnil/task-4/README.md

 # Task 4

-Use Database connection to perfrom the CRUD operations as of [task-3](https://github.com/dshreejal/Internship-Amnil/tree/main/task-3)
+Use MongoDB Database connection to perform the CRUD operations of [task-3](https://github.com/dshreejal/Internship-Amnil/tree/main/task-3)

 Create a basic node express application and perform following operations: